 In some states, the prosecution must prove that the defendant intended to commit a felony once gaining entry to the building or structure.
 However, in Colorado, the intent to commit any crime other than trespass constitutes burglary.

 However, the entry must be unauthorized.
 For example, if the defendant is invited to a party and steals something from this host, this would constitute theft, but not burglary.

-Even if the defendant went to the party strictly to steal the valuable, this would still only constitute theft, as the defendant was an invited guest.
-In contrast, if the defendant saw a valuable item while at the property, and later returned to break in and steal the item, this would constitute burglary.
+Even if the defendant went to the party strictly to steal the valuables, this would still only constitute theft, as the defendant was an invited guest.
+In contrast, if the defendant saw a valuable item while at the property and later returned to break in and steal the item, this would constitute burglary.

-In Colorado, Prosecution Must Prove Trespassing With Intention
+In Colorado, the Prosecution Must Prove Trespassing With Intent

 Likewise, the prosecution must prove that the defendant trespassed with the intent to commit a crime, and that they did not form the intent after entering the building or structure.

 For example, suppose that the defendant breaks into a locked building to take shelter from a thunderstorm.
 Once inside, the defendant finds a valuable item and decides to steal it.

 The defendant may be charged with several other crimes, but not with burglary, as their intention was to avoid the thunderstorm, not to commit theft.
 The idea of stealing the object was an afterthought, and it did not occur until the defendant had already committed unauthorized entrance.

 So, how do prosecutors go about proving criminal intent in burglary cases?